TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Governors 2016
 *   State of the Union

-*   Virginia Governor - Gillespie vs. NorthamMonmouth\*
+*   President Trump Job ApprovalFOX News
-    *   Northam49
+    *   Approve42
-    *   Gillespie44Northam +5
+    *   Disapprove53Disapprove +11
-*   Virginia Governor - Gillespie vs. NorthamRoanoke College\*
+*   President Trump Job ApprovalQuinnipiac
-    *   Northam47
+    *   Approve36
-    *   Gillespie43Northam +4
+    *   Disapprove57Disapprove +21
 *   President Trump Job ApprovalGallup
-    *   Approve39
+    *   Approve37
-    *   Disapprove56Disapprove +17
+    *   Disapprove58Disapprove +21
 *   President Trump Job ApprovalRasmussen Reports
-    *   Approve42
+    *   Approve43
-    *   Disapprove56Disapprove +14
+    *   Disapprove56Disapprove +13

 More Latest Polls In The News

+*   Dershowitz: Radical Groups Protesting My Speech "Afraid I Might Actually Persuade Students"
+*   Cornel West: Trump Disrespects The American Flag When He Scapegoats Black And Brown People
 *   O'Reilly to Hannity: Far Left Mobilizing Minorities To Be Angry, Anti-White.
 A New Constitution Is The "Endgame"
-*   Hillary Clinton Compares Trump To Putin: "Hopefully" He Hasn't Ordered Killing Of Journalists
 *   Don Lemon: If You Think Kneeling Is About The Flag, You Must Think Rosa Parks Was Protesting A Bus
 *   Scott Adams: By Siding With America, Trump Has Already Won On Anthem.
 "Better Brand Always Wins"
-*   NFL Great Burgess Owens: Anthem Protest Result Of Liberal Ideology That Destroyed The Black Family

 *   Politics
 *   Policy